-Alli Cat's Safety Tips Obj.
-1, 3
+Alli Cat's Tips for Preventing Falls Obj.
+1-3

-Discuss the following safety tips with your class, then post the pictures on pages 127-133 for class display.
-Have students memorize tips and ask them to recite them periodically throughout the school year.
+Discuss the safety tips on page 69 with your students, then post for class display.
+Have students memorize the tips and ask them to recite them periodically throughout the school year.